 Fuel management systems are standard equipment with some outboard engines.
-On Yamaha® engines, the fuel management gauge is a multifunction gauge used to monitor fuel consumption of the engines.
-If your boat is equipped with this system, refer to the engine or fuel management manual.
+On Yamaha® engines, the fuel management gauge is a multifunction gauge used to monitor aspects of the engine's fuel consumption.
+If you have a fuel management system installed on your boat, please refer to the engine or fuel management manual.